Risks of Dogs Choking on Bully Sticks | Licks and Wags

 Conclusion

-Bully sticks are a highly beneficial chew treat for dogs, but they do come with risks, particularly when they become small enough to pose a choking hazard.
-By supervising your dog, using The Pupsicle Stand Safety Holder, and choosing the right size stick, you can greatly reduce the risk of choking.
+Bully sticks are a highly beneficial chew treat for dogs, but they do come with risks — particularly when chewed down to small, swallowable pieces.
+By supervising your dog, using The Pupsicle Stand from Licks and Wags, and choosing the right size stick, you can greatly reduce the risk of choking.
 Additionally, being prepared to act quickly if your dog shows signs of choking is crucial.
-If you remain vigilant and proactive, bully sticks can remain a safe and enjoyable part of your dog’s treat routine.
-For those who prefer an alternative, there are plenty of other options that can provide similar benefits without the same level of risk.
+At Licks and Wags, we’re committed to making treat time both safe and enjoyable for dogs everywhere.